Microsoft 365 Conditional Access MFA/2FA and Security Defaults

 What is the simplest and quickest method to set up 2FA/MFA in 365 to ensure entire tenant compliance?

-There are many "best practices" and "differing opinions" on how to set up and enforce Multi-Factor / Two-Factor (MFA/2FA) in Microsoft Office 365, and whilst many of these align with Cyber Essentials, there are many methods that leave holes within the environment, so below, is our recommendations.
+There are many "best practices" and "differing opinions" on how to set up and enforce Multi-Factor / Two-Factor (MFA/2FA) in Microsoft Office 365, and whilst many of these align with Cyber Essentials, many methods leave holes within the environment.
+Below are our recommendations.

 SECURITY DEFAULTS

-This is a quick, easy, and safe way to deploy the minimum requirements to your tenant.
-Microsoft is finally starting to enable MFA/2FA for all tenants where it is currently not ideally configured.
-It's far from perfect, but it's a great step in the right direction, and where you have no other methods of ensuring coverage, it's the best solution.
+Security Defaults is a quick, easy, and safe way to deploy the minimum requirements to your tenant.
+Microsoft is finally enabling MFA/2FA/2SV for all tenants that are not currently configured for it.
+It's far from perfect, but it's a significant step in the right direction and the best solution when you have no other way to ensure coverage.

 Microsoft Article about Security Defaults in EntraID

-Security defaults are also ideal for companies with little or no ICT support who want to deliver a good level of security to the environment and who do not have to remember to do anything else after, as this ensures MFA/2FA is available.
+Security defaults are also ideal for companies with little or no ICT support who want to deliver a good level of security to the environment and do not need to remember to do anything else afterwards, as this ensures MFA/2FA is available.

 My quick route to switch this on is by following this link: Azure Portal and then, after logging in as a 365 admin, accessing the Microsoft EntraID, which generally you will find nearer the bottom of the menu that appears when you select the hamburger menu button, top left in your browser window.
 (Within your MS365 admin portal you can access EntraID from the "Identity" menu)